iBaa/PlexConnect/update/OSX/readme.txt

 Step 2 enter these commands into terminal:

 sudo su
-## Naviagate to the new /update/OSX folder <-----These are not seperate folders, OSX is a subfolder of Update.
+## Naviagate to the new /update/OSX folder <-----OSX is a subfolder of Update.
 ./install.bash

 step 3